kmlawson/global-times-plural-places-mo5151/seminars.md

 W. J. Boot, “A Tale of Two Cities: Edo and Paris,” *Journal of the Economic and Social History of the Orient* 40, no. 1 (January 1, 1997): 90–106.

+Supriya Chaudhuri et al *Commodities and Culture in the Colonial World* - If this new book has arrived in the library, we will have some short presentations on selected chapters.

 *Further Reading*

 Deborah Cohen and Maura O’Connor, eds., *Comparison and History: Europe in Cross-National Perspective*, 1st ed.
 (Routledge, 2003).